Muswell Hillbillies: Reception

-The album was not a commercial success (it failed to chart in the United Kingdom and peaked at #100 in the U.S.), and its sales were a disappointment following the success of Lola the previous year.
+The album was not a commercial success (it failed to chart in the United Kingdom and peaked at No. 100 in the US), and its sales were a disappointment following the success of Lola the previous year.
 Stereo Review magazine called the poor-selling record "album of the year" in 1972 (even though it was released on 24 November 1971).
 In the 1984 Rolling Stone Album Guide, Rolling Stone editors gave the album five stars out of five and called it Davies' "signature statement" as a songwriter.
 In a retrospective review for AllMusic, Stephen Thomas Erlewine called the album a wide-ranging collection of Ray Davies compositions which focus on the tensions and frustrations of modern life.

 Re-releases

+The album was reissued on CD in 1998 with two previouslн unreleased bonus tracks: "Mountain Woman" and "Kentucky Moon".

-A remastered deluxe edition of Muswell Hillbillies was released in the UK on 7 October 2013, with several bonus tracks, alternate takes, and BBC recordings all remastered by Andrew Sandoval and Dan Hersch.
-On 10 November 2014, a Legacy Edition was released for the United States, with disc 1 containing the remastered stereo album, and many of the UK Deluxe Edition bonus tracks remastered by Vic Anesini, while the second disc is a DVD with promotional TV performances (previously released in the UK on The Kinks At The BBC box set) from the era.
+A remastered deluxe edition of Muswell Hillbillies was released in the UK on 7 October 2013, with a bonus CD of alternate takes, and BBC recordings all remastered by Andrew Sandoval and Dan Hersch.

+On 10 November 2014, the album was reissued in the United States as CD/DVD Legacy Edition.
+The CD featured 9 bonus tracks, most of which were taken from the 2013 deluxe edition, while the DVD featured promotional TV performances from the era (previously released in the UK on The Kinks at the BBC box set).

+In 2022 Muswell Hillbillies was remastered and reissued with 3 previously unreleased bonus tracks.

 Artwork

 The front cover picture was taken by Rod Shone in the Archway Tavern, a pub in Archway (more than two miles away from Muswell Hill).
-The back inset picture, showing the band below a signpost giving directions to Muswell Hill, was taken on the small traffic island at the intersection of Castle Yard and Southwood Lane in Highgate.
+The back insert picture, showing the band below a signpost giving directions to Muswell Hill, was taken on the small traffic island at the intersection of Castle Yard and Southwood Lane in Highgate.